The Bankrate promise

 Preferred stock is an unusual kind of stock, and it functions much more like a bond than a stock.
 Like a bond, a preferred stock pays out a regular cash dividend and has a fixed par value at which it can be redeemed.
 Also like bonds, preferred stock will move in response to interest rates, with higher rates leading to a lower price, and vice versa.

 However, beyond its cash dividend, preferred stock doesn’t receive a stake in the company’s ongoing profits, meaning it’s unlikely to appreciate above the price it was issued at.
 So an investor’s annual return is likely to be the value of the dividend, unless the preferred stock was purchased at a discount to par value.
-That’s in sharp contrast to a typical REIT, where the stock can continue appreciating over time.
+That’s in sharp contrast to REIT common stock, which can continue to appreciate over time.

 Risk: Preferred stock tends to be less volatile than regular common stock, meaning its value won’t bounce around as much as a common stock’s might.
-However, if interest rates rise substantially, preferred stock would likely be hurt, much as bonds would be.
+However, if interest rates rise substantially, preferred stock would likely decline, much as bonds would.

 Preferred stock sits above common stock (but below bonds) in the capital structure, meaning that it must receive dividends before the common stock receives any dividend, but only after the company’s bonds have received their interest.
 Because of this structure, preferred stock is generally seen as riskier than bonds, but less risky than common stocks.